 Meet Your Coaches!

 In high school, he competed in Cross-Examination Debate, Congressional Debate, Extemporaneous Speaking, Impromptu Speaking, Poetry, and Prose; he preferred CX and Congress, however, competing at the state level in both.
 As a result of a teaching fellowship during college at Holocaust Museum Houston, he has a keen interest in genocide education and prevention.
-Prior to accepting the position at CLHS, Mr. Nassif worked in the telecommunications industry in retail sales and service.
+Prior to accepting the position at CLHS, Dr. Nassif worked in the telecommunications industry in retail sales and service.

 In high school, he competed in Cross-Examination Debate, Congressional Debate, Extemporaneous Speaking, Impromptu Speaking, Poetry, and Prose; he preferred CX and Congress, however, competing at the state level in both.
 As a result of a teaching fellowship during college at Holocaust Museum Houston, he has a keen interest in genocide education and prevention.
-Prior to accepting the position at CLHS, Mr. Nassif worked in the telecommunications industry in retail sales and service.
+Prior to accepting the position at CLHS, Dr. Nassif worked in the telecommunications industry in retail sales and service.

-Taryn Gonzalez (she/her/hers) is new to Clear Lake High School, but this is not her first rodeo.
-She is entering her eighth year of teaching English, starting her career in Arlington, TX, then spending a few years in the Northern Virginia area before moving back to Texas as soon as possible.
+Taryn Gonzalez (she/her/hers) is the co-director of Speech & Debate for Clear Lake High School in Houston, TX.
+She is entering her ninth year of teaching English, starting her career in Arlington, TX, then spending a few years in the Northern Virginia area before moving back to Texas as soon as possible.
 She graduated from the University of Texas at Arlington with a Bachelor of Science in University Studies, minoring in English Literature.

 In high school, she competed in Lincoln-Douglas Debate, Prose, and Duet Acting for McKinney North High School.
 She spent many, many years as a judge in the Dallas-Fort Worth metroplex.
 She took over as Speech and Debate coach in Virginia and had multiple students compete at Nationals for the National Catholic Forensic League.